STARTING: Any day / all year round

 Do They Have Teaching Curriculum?

 Yes, there is a teaching curriculum that teachers need to follow.
-Any ideas for teaching methods or teaching content are very welcome though.
+Ideas for teaching methods or teaching content are very welcome though.
 There is a high demand for native English speakers to work as teachers in Peru.

 How Many Hours A Day Do I Need To Teach?